elibarrow/BAE305-SP24-LAB5/README.md

   delay(1000);                      // wait for a second
 }

 After having this code in the Arduino IDE program, we ran it while it was connected to the RedBoard to answer the following questions.

-1. **What does the program do?**
+**2a.
+What does the program do?**

 The blink program causes the TX (green light/serial communication) to flash every few seconds while the 13 (blue light) remains on and then turns off over and over.
 When an LED is connected, the LED turns on for a second and then turns off.

-2. **What are the major sections of the computer program and what does each section do?**
+**2b.
+What are the major sections of the computer program and what does each section do?****

 The major sections of the computer program are initialization, void setup (), and void loop ().
 The initialization sets all the values for the program, void setup () checks the communication between the Arduino and the computer and initializes pins in the circuit, and void loop () loops the code and causes the blinking.